libscie/business-plan/README.md

 ## Vision

 This is the future we'd like to see and what motivates us to do this work.
-The vision should stay relatively fixed over time, although wording and emphasis may change, and is used to guide our decision making.
+The vision should stay relatively fixed over time, although wording and emphasis may change, and it is used to guide our decision making.

 ### For science
 We want a publication process that empowers researchers to do great science.
 Science that is accessible to everyone, free for all to participate in and relevant to real-world problems.
 All research can be published, free from bias, time-consuming bureaucracy and centralised control.
 The research process is transparent from the start.
 Working together and building on each other's work is easy and free from restrictions.